jcheong0428/jcheong0428.github.io/_posts/2018-02-16-Korean_Politicians_with_fake_twitter_followers.md

 <iframe width="1100" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jcheong0428/90.embed"></iframe>

-At a first glance, I did not see much of a fake follower pattern here as seen in the [NYT article](https://www.nytimes.com/interactive/2018/01/27/technology/social-media-bots.html).
+At first glance, it is difficult to see much of a fake follower pattern here as seen in the [NYT article](https://www.nytimes.com/interactive/2018/01/27/technology/social-media-bots.html).
 Maybe you see some streaks spanning across around beginning of 2010, 2012, and 2013.
 There is an awkward streak of followers created around May 15, 2017 - May 29, 2017, that spans maybe 300 followers but nothing strongly evident.
 Perhaps all of Park's followers were legit but I thought if there is an imbalance of followers, you should be able to see it it in a histogram of followers binned by join date.

 <iframe width="1100" height="500" frameborder="0" scrolling="no" src="//plot.ly/~jcheong0428/100.embed"></iframe>